-As a graduate at the Department of Agriculture and Water Resources, you will make a valuable contribution to Australia’s agricultural, fisheries, food and forestry industries.
+As a graduate at the Department of Agriculture, you will make a valuable contribution to Australia’s agricultural, fisheries, food and forestry industries.

 We have nine career streams to choose from, assisting our graduates to build world-leading careers.
 Graduate positions are also available in other agencies within the agriculture portfolio, including the Australian Fisheries Management Authority (AFMA) and the Australian Pesticides and Veterinary Medicines Authority (APVMA).